 The embryonic circuit used on a particular problem depends on the circuit's number of inputs and outputs.

-For example, the one-input, one-output embryo (figure 1) was used for the lowpass filter.
-However, the robot controller circuit has two inputs and both inputs need their own separate source resistors.
-Moreover, the embryo has three modifiable wires in order to provide full connectivity between the two inputs and the one output.
-In some problems, such as the amplifier, the embryo contains additional fixed components because of additional problem-specific functionality of the test harness.
+For example, an embryonic circuit with two modifiable wires (Z0 and Z1) was used for the lowpass and highpass filters (which each have one input and one output).
+However, the robot controller circuit has two inputs (VSOURCE1 and VSOURCE2), not just one.
+Each input needs its own separate source resistor (RSOURCE1 and RSOURCE2).
+Thus, the embryonic circuit for the robot controller circuit has three modifiable wires (Z0, Z1, and Z2) in order to provide full connectivity between the two inputs and the one output.

+All development originates from the modifiable wires.

+In some problems, such as the amplifier, the embryonic circuit contains additional fixed components (as described in Koza, Bennett, Andre, and Keane 1997).